xUmutKx/LyricsForPoweramp/docs/privacy-policy.md

 ## **Data Sharing**

-The App does not share any user information with third parties.
+This app does not share any user information with third parties.
 However:

 - Track metadata or user-provided search queries are sent to LRCLIB to retrieve lyrics results.
 - Retrieved lyrics are shared only with Poweramp.

 ## **Security**

-While the App does not collect or store personal data, all track metadata and user-provided queries sent to LRCLIB are transmitted securely over HTTPS to ensure confidentiality and security.
+While the app does not collect or store personal data, all track metadata and user-provided queries sent to LRCLIB are transmitted securely over HTTPS to ensure confidentiality and security.

 ## **User Rights**

-Since the App does not collect or store personal data:
+Since the app does not collect or store personal data:

 - No data deletion or retrieval requests are required or applicable.
 - No data retention policies apply.

 ## **Permissions**

-The App requires the following permissions to function:
+This app requires the following permissions to function:

 - **Internet:** To fetch lyrics from the LRCLIB API.
-- **Notification:** To inform users about the status of lyrics requests.
+- **Notification:** To display status updates or notifications related to lyrics fetching progress or results.
+- **Storage:** The app accesses user-selected storage folders to read and write lyrics files and support music playback.

-These permissions are used solely for the App's functionality and are not used to collect or transmit user data.
+These permissions are used solely for the app's functionality and are not used to collect or transmit user data.

 ## **Children's Privacy**

-The App is not directed at individuals under the age of 18.
-Although the App does not collect data, it relies on third-party services (e.g., LRCLIB), which may deliver lyrics containing unpleasant or explicit words.
-Therefore, the App is not recommended for users under the age of 18.
+The app itself does not include any sensitive or explicit content.
+However, third-party lyrics sources may return results that contain explicit or inappropriate words based on the user’s song or search query.
+Therefore, parental discretion is advised.

 ## **Changes to This Policy**

-This privacy policy may be updated periodically to reflect changes in the App’s features or to comply with legal requirements.
+This privacy policy may be updated periodically to reflect changes in the app’s features or to comply with legal requirements.

 ## **Contact**

-If you have any questions or concerns about this privacy policy, you can reach out via email at:
+If you have any questions or concerns about this privacy policy, you can reach out via email at: * *justsomerandomapps@gmail.com**
-**justsomerandomapps@gmail.com**